mru00/mobile_telemetry/README.md

-The telemetry module is built around the nRF51 Soc.
+The telemetry module is built around the nRF51 SoC.
 I used a BLE Nano (http://redbearlab.com/blenano/), it nicely combines a DCDC and the nRF51.

 ## Firmware for the SoC